 The humorous moment when Chewbacca frightens a skittish mouse droid was thought up on-set and not scripted.

 Most of the Stormtroopers are left-handed.
 That is because of how the weapons are constructed.
 Their weapons are based on a real weapon, where the magazine is on the left side of the weapons.
 This construction caused it to hit the troopers in the chest.
 Therefore, they have to switch grip of the weapon, which made them look left-handed.

-David Prowse, the actor in the Darth Vader suit, was still disgruntled more than 20 years after the film's release about the fact that his voice was replaced by James Earl Jones.
+David Prowse, the actor in the Darth Vader suit, was still disgruntled more than twenty years after the movie's release about the fact that his voice was replaced by James Earl Jones.
 In an interview with the Canadian press, Prowse claimed that he was a victim of "reverse racism" because the cast had no black members, and the studio was worried they would lose a significant slice of the audience.
-However, Jones wasn't credited in the original film, so no one knew a black actor voiced Vader.
+However, Jones wasn't credited in the original movie, so no one knew a black actor voiced Vader.
 George Lucas said he dubbed Vader's dialogue because of Prowse's strong Bristol accent.
 The cast and crew's nickname for Prowse was Darth Farmer.

 George Lucas originally wanted Orson Welles to do Darth Vader's voice, but decided against it, feeling that Welles' voice would be too recognizable.

 Twentieth Century Fox was so sure this movie was going to be a disaster that they almost sold off their stake in the movie as a tax shelter.
 They changed their minds after positive feedback from an advance screening.
 The profits from the movie saved the studio from bankruptcy.